 As long as the Officer can demonstrate that he constantly evaluating the situation and the resources available to him and what would work and what wouldn’t work for him.
 Pepper spray in this situation is much more acceptable than using a baton

-Was it appropriate when Officer A threaten to arrest the Appellant if he does not provide an ID?
+Was it appropriate when Officer A threatened to arrest the Appellant if he did provide an ID?

 The Officer can reason with a person by offering the person an option.
 They can either show the ID or go to jail to get fingerprinted and be identified that way.

-Mr. Rivera asked if anyone cited for violating sidewalks ordinance?
+Mr. Rivera asked if anyone was cited for violating sidewalk ordinance?

 No but two people were arrested